pruivo/leads-prototype/README.md

 ## How to run it? ##

-Note: All the scripts prints a help message with the argument `--help` Note:The default values are suitable to try it locally.
+*Note:* All the scripts prints a help message with the argument `--help`

+*Note:* The default values are suitable to try it locally.

-NOTE: Execute the following commands in a separate terminal/shell:
+Execute the following commands in a separate terminal/shell:

 * Start the server